mikesmall/mars_rover/README.md

 # Mars Rover

+## Submission Instructions

+Email a zip file containing everything needed to build and execute your application and tests to [#####].
+Please include any instructions that we might need to get your application running.

+It must be possible to supply input data to your application via a text file.

+Along with the code, please also include a short explanation of the design of your application and any assumptions you made.

 ## The Problem

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.